 Every player in Magic Maze has a specific ability that they can use to control a specific action of the characters.
 What is the result of this mashup?
 The answer is: a collaborative game experience in which every player must cooperate in order to move the heroes across the board and to the mall exit.

 These mystical characters agree to map a labyrinth in entirety, find each individual’s favorite store, and then locate the exit while avoiding being caught.
 Though it’s a competition, we must trust one another.
 We all have a vested interest in winning.
 Did someone say “map”?
 We love maps at Emelar!
-Side note: we’re headquartered in the U.S. Midwest, where one autumn tradition is plowing paths through farm fields of dry corn stalks to make an interesting “maze” for visitors.
-Imagine having a map of the cornfield maze before navigating through dead ends and disorientation.
+Side note: we’r’e headquartered in the U.S. Midwest, where one autumn tradition is plowing paths through farm fields of dry corn stalks to make an interesting “maze” for visitors.
+Imagine having a map of the maze to help you avoid dead ends and disorientation.
 As consultants, our pre-project process helps prevent clients from getting “stuck” at a dead-end.
-The possibilities for solutions to the maze can seem numerous – but those without a map may occasionally wander through this beautifully-built maze, perhaps exploring a little too much before eventually finding an exit to realize they’ve lost valuable time and productivity.
+The possibilities for solutions to the maze can seem numerous – but those without a map may occasionally wander through this beautifully-built maze, perhaps exploring a little before eventually finding an exit.
+Later, they realize they’ve lost valuable time and productivity.

 A basic tenet to deliver a positive consulting experience is to make sure that there is a map to success.
 At minimum the map must be our guide and have a clear endpoint.
 Can both consultant and client imagine the same end result?
 Thorough understanding of work deliverables, scope and the business’ needs is required before undertaking the project.
 Once determined, still be ready for things to change.
 Prepare clients to provide incremental feedback and be agile to make the result even better in practice.